wembley00t/MechaCar_Statistical_Analysis/README.md

     an assumed significance level of 0.05%.
 This also indicates the slope is not zero.
   * The linear model will predict mpg of the MechaCar prototypes effectively.
 The r-squared value is 0.7149 which indicates that approximately 71% of mpg predictions will be determined by this model.

+  ## Summary Statistics on suspension Coils

+  The design specifications for the MechaCar suspension coils dictate that the variance of suspension coils must not exceed 100 pounds per square inch.
+Data was reviewed for all manufacturing lots and for the lots individually to determine if the design specification requirements are being met.